A Century of Understanding Consciousness

 The Pioneer: Morton Prince (1854-1929)

-In the early 1900s, when medicine focused only on symptoms, Morton Prince revolutionized healing by discovering how the mind directly affects physical health.
-This pioneering Boston neurologist founded the Journal of Abnormal Psychology in 1906 and established Harvard's Psychological Clinic.
+When medicine only treated symptoms, Morton Prince discovered how the mind directly affects physical health.
+This Boston neurologist founded the Journal of Abnormal Psychology in 1906 and established Harvard's Psychological Clinic.

-Morton's breakthrough came from personal experience - watching his wife and mother struggle with depression and anxiety that no physical treatment could cure.
-He championed therapeutic suggestion and explored how unconscious processes affect physical health, ideas that were decades ahead of their time.
+His breakthrough came from watching his wife and mother struggle with depression and anxiety that no physical treatment could cure.
+He championed therapeutic suggestion and explored unconscious processes—ideas that were decades ahead of their time.

 Charles Sanders Peirce 1839 – 1914